 Sorry – This isn’t meant as an exposé as to the best places to indulge in all your favorite vices while visiting amazing Amsterdam.
 Instead, today we’re introducing you to some less-costly but equally fun things to do when experiencing the city of bikes, canals and doing whatever you pleasure in a tolerant society.

-Plan A: The Heineken Experience: An almost amusement-park like experience awaits visitors to this Dutch brewing powerhouse.
+Plan A: The Heineken Experience: An almost amusement park-like experience awaits adult visitors to this Dutch brewing powerhouse.
 The 18-euro tour price includes two tasty brews at the end of the tour.

 Plan B: I Brouwerij ‘t IJ: Prettily set somewhat outside the city center, this old working brewery offers guests no end of tasty styles of beers to indulge in, while the old windmill on site offers just the right touch of atmosphere.
-Brewery tours are presently on hold due to Coronavirus concerns, but when they resume, they go for 6.50 euros and include a beer.
+Free brewery tours are available Friday through Sunday and take about 20 minutes, but spots are limited to 20 visitors on a first come, first serve basis.

 Plan A: Swimming in a pool: Booked in at a hotel with no swimming pool?
-For 30 euros and an 18 euro minimum spend on beverages, the Wet Deck experience at the W Hotel offers non-guests the chance to sip cocktails and swim in their outdoor rooftop pool while taking in an amazing skyline view.
+For 30 euros, the Wet Deck experience at the W Hotel offers adult non-guests the chance to sip cocktails and swim in their outdoor rooftop pool while taking in an amazing skyline view.